giampaolo/psutil/docs/performance.rst

   import psutil

   for p in psutil.process_iter(["name", "status"]):
+      # values are retrieved from an internal cache
       print(p.pid, p.name(), p.status())

+Note: :func:`process_iter(attrs=...)` is effectively the iterator-friendly equivalent of using :meth:`Process.oneshot` on each process.

 Use oneshot() when reading multiple process attributes
 ------------------------------------------------------

-If you're dealing with a single :class:`Process` instance, always use :meth:`Process.oneshot`.
+If you're dealing with a single :class:`Process` instance and need to retrieve multiple process information, use :meth:`Process.oneshot`.

-Each attribute call normally issues a separate system call, but many attributes are returned together by the OS in a single round-trip.
+Each method call issue a separate system call, but the OS often returns multiple fields at once, which :meth:`oneshot` caches for later use.
-:meth:`Process.oneshot` caches that result so subsequent calls within the context manager return immediately without hitting the kernel again.

 Slow: